tisanbako/ansible-intro-course/README.md

 # ansible-intro-course
-Repo to explain and teach about ansible
+Repo to explain and teach about ansible.